sayeed205/babla/client/.github/instructions/tanstack-react-router_guide.instructions.md

 }
 ```

-This will create a single chunk that includes both the `loader` and the `component` for this specific route, overriding
-both the default behavior and any programmatic split behavior defined in your bundler config.
+This will create a single chunk that includes both the `loader` and the `component` for this specific route, overriding both the default behavior and any programmatic split behavior defined in your bundler config.

 ### Configuration order matters

 This guide has so far describe three different ways to configure how TanStack Router splits your routes into chunks.

-To make sure that the different configurations do not conflict with each other, TanStack Router uses the following order
+To make sure that the different configurations do not conflict with each other, TanStack Router uses the following order of precedence:
-of precedence:

 1. **Per-route overrides**: The `codeSplitGroupings` property inside a route file takes the highest precedence.
-This
-   allows you to define specific split groupings for individual routes.
+This allows you to define specific split groupings for individual routes.
-2. **Programmatic split behavior**: The `splitBehavior` function in your bundler config allows you to define custom
-   logic for how routes should be split based on their `routeId`.
+2. **Programmatic split behavior**: The `splitBehavior` function in your bundler config allows you to define custom logic for how routes should be split based on their `routeId`.
-3. **Default behavior**: The `defaultBehavior` option in your bundler config serves as the fallback for any routes that
-   do not have specific overrides or custom logic defined.
-This is the base configuration that applies to all routes
+3. **Default behavior**: The `defaultBehavior` option in your bundler config serves as the fallback for any routes that do not have specific overrides or custom logic defined.
+This is the base configuration that applies to all routes unless overridden.
-   unless overridden.

 ### Splitting the Data Loader

 The `loader` function is responsible for fetching data needed by the route.
-By default, it is bundled with into your "
-reference file" and loaded in the initial bundle.
-However, you can also split the `loader` into its own chunk if you
-want to optimize further.
+By default, it is bundled with into your "reference file" and loaded in the initial bundle.
+However, you can also split the `loader` into its own chunk if you want to optimize further.

 > [!CAUTION]
 > Moving the `loader` into its own chunk is a **performance trade-off**.
-It introduces an additional trip to the server
-> before the data can be fetched, which can lead to slower initial page loads.
-This is because the `loader` **must** be
-> fetched and executed before the route can render its component.
+It introduces an additional trip to the server before the data can be fetched, which can lead to slower initial page loads.
+This is because the `loader` **must** be fetched and executed before the route can render its component.
 > Therefore, we recommend keeping the `loader` in the initial bundle unless you have a specific reason to split it.

 ```ts